Neckartailfingen

 Neckartailfingen is a municipality in Germany, located approximately 20 km south of Stuttgart.
 It is located on the river Neckar.

 History

 Neckartailfingen was first mentioned in 1090 in the Hirsau codex (Codex Hirsaugiensis) as Tagelvingen.
-Built by order of the Hirsau abbey, the Romanesque Martinskirche was probably completed in the year 1111.
+Built by order of the Hirsau abbey, the town's landmark church—the Romanesque Martinskirche—was probably completed in the year 1111.

-In 1536, the place became Evangelical together with the office Nürtingen and received in 1541 the first village school of the former district Nürtingen.
+In 1536, the town became Protestant, together with the office Nürtingen and received in 1541 the first village school of the former district Nürtingen.

 In the Thirty Years' War Neckartailfingen was destroyed after the Battle of Nördlingen (1634) by the infamous dragoons of colonel Walter Butler of Roscrea.
 Only after a few years the fugitive inhabitants returned and slowly re-built their village again.

 Economy and infrastructure

 Traffic

 Neckartailfingen has always been an important transit point.
 At the time of the stagecoaches Neckartailfingen was an important station for changing horses.